mwahnish/Layers-Adaptive-Audio-Wiki/Getting-Started/7_Playing-in-the-Scene.md

 # Playing in the Scene

 We've now created a Sound Graph Asset, but we still need to get that Sound Graph in a scene and playing.
-To play a Sound Graph in a scene, a [Sound Graph Player](Sound-Graph-Playback) is used.
+To play a Sound Graph in a scene, a [Sound Graph Player](/Docs/Layers-Key-Concepts/7_Sound-Graph-Playback) is used.
 Layers generates a unique Sound Graph Player for every Sound Graph (which is why we set a code generation directory when we installed Layers).
 This makes the Sound Graph Player easier to control from code.
-For more information, see the [Code Generation](Code-Generation) and [API](API) documentation.
+For more information, see the [Code Generation](/Docs/Layers-Key-Concepts/8_Code-Generation) and [/Docs/Layers-Key-Concepts/9_API](API) documentation.

 By now, you've probably spotted the following message in the bottom left corner of the Sound Graph editor window: